 - Managed to propagate a sustaining breeding, migrating, or wintering population of indigenous wild animals and actively and regularly used as a reserve for hunting, fishing, shooting, wildlife observation, and other human uses

-Qualification categories of priority habitat and priority species conservation are well established; however, the new qualification was created in 2019 and is a rapidly-developing component of the program.
+Qualification categories of priority habitat and priority species conservation are well established; however, the new qualification was created in 2019.
 Interested landowners are encouraged to work directly with the NCWRC to ensure full understanding and compliance.
-For more information, check the NCWRC Land Conservation Program page or call the NCWRC at (919) 707-0050 to be directed to the best resource to assist you.
+For more information, check the NCWRC Land Conservation Program page and select “introduction to wildlife conservation land” or call the NCWRC at (919) 707-0050 to be directed to the best resource to assist you.